larahisham/CpE311_HotelSystem/README.md

 # Hotel Management System

 ## Introduction
 This project is a console-based Hotel Management System developed in C#.
+Developed as a part of Object-Oriented software analysis and design CpE311 - Computer Engineering department - Computer and informatiom technology faculty - Jordan University of science and technology
 It allows users to perform various hotel management tasks such as making reservations, checking in, checking out, requesting services, and managing guests, rooms, payments, and services.

 ## Features
 - **Guest Management**: Register new guests, log in existing guests, and manage guest information.